 Hargrove brings more than 25 years in the communications field, 15 years within the UNC System.
 She recently held a position as the Director of Marketing Communications for the UNC System, where she served as the marketing and communications staffer on the Board of Governors Historically Minority-serving Institutions committee and the Racial Equity Task Force.
 Previously, she served as Director of Marketing and Communications in the Division of Student Affairs at North Carolina Central University, and Director of Media Relations at North Carolina A&T State University.

-Siobhan Norris will be the Assistant Vice Chancellor for Military Affairs - a new role created to better support the University's footprint within military relations in North Carolina and nationally in addition to supporting military-affiliated students and veterans.
+Siobhan Norris will be the Associate Vice Chancellor for Military Affairs - a new role created to better support the University's footprint within military relations in North Carolina and nationally in addition to supporting military-affiliated students and veterans.
 Before coming to FSU, Norris served as program manager for Military and Veteran Education at the UNC System.
 She is a U.S. Army veteran with 15-plus years of professional experience with a proven track record of building strategic partnerships, advocacy, and team building.